 ECSS-E-ST-32-01_0810087

-An initial crack size as specified in 7.2.6e shall be assumed if:
+An initial crack size as specified in 7.2.6e shall be assumed if all conditions below are met:

-A large number of holes are drilled or the automatic hole preparation is used and NDI of holes cannot be performed.
+A large number of holes are drilled or the automatic hole preparation is used and NDT of holes cannot be performed.

 The load is not transmitted through a single hole, such as for a fitting.